ingeniasoftware/luthier-ci/docs/en/999_examples.md

-[//]: # ([author] Anderson Salas, translated by Julio Cedeño)
-[//]: # ([meta_description] Look Luthier-CI in action!
-Here we compile some real examples of use so you can find inspiration)

 # Examples

-### Example # 1: Multi-language website
+### Example #1: Multi-language website

-This is an example shows a multi-language website managed by the URL.
-A middleware is used to load the current language file.
+This example shows the management of a multi-language website through the URL.
+Use a middleware to load the current language file.

 ```php
 <?php